xslim/yachtingweekend.com/README.md

 ![Yachting Weekend](http://img.mrt.io/flickr/14041504787/z)

 ## What
-- A unforgettable sailing experience
+- An unforgettable sailing experience
 - Visiting local cozy villages and towns
 - Staying for a night in marinas with showers & restaurants
-- Enjoying a sun in day and sunset in evening
+- Enjoying a sun by day and evening sunset
-- Friday evening - Sunday evening

-## Boat
+- Stay on a modern 12 meter sailing boat in own cabin
+- Bring your friends or meet new (up to 10 ppl on the boat)
-- A 32 - 43 foot modern sailing yacht, with kitchen, toilet & shower
+- with kitchen, toilet & shower
-- 2 - 3 cabins
-- 6 - 9 people on board for a night

 ![Sailing boat](http://img.mrt.io/flickr/14041505627/n)